 There are a couple of different structures for self-employed workers in Italy.

-• Sole proprietorship (ditta individuale): designed for self-employed traders, such as plumbers, electricians, and shopkeepers, allowing you to hire employees.
+- Sole proprietorship (ditta individuale): Designed for self-employed traders, such as plumbers, electricians, and shopkeepers, allowing you to hire employees

-• Freelancer (libero professionista): status is exclusively available to self-employed residents who carry out intellectual activities such as consultancy, legal work, or journalism
+- Freelancer (libero professionista): Status is exclusively available to self-employed residents who carry out intellectual activities such as consultancy, legal work, or journalism

 Whichever option you choose, you’ll need to file an Italian tax return and pay income tax.

-If starting a company in Italy for the first time, you must decide on a tax regime.
+If you’re starting a company in Italy for the first time, you must decide on a tax regime.
 You either pay the standard taxed rates (for employees) or use the regime forfettario, a flat-rate tax scheme introduced in 2015.

 Standard rates of income tax

 If you pay standard tax rates, your income will be taxed progressively across four bands.
-In 2023 (for income earned in 2022), the bands are as follows:
+In 2024 (for income earned in 2023), the bands are as follows:

 If you choose the standard tax system, you’ll be able to deduct certain expenses when filing your tax return.
 You’ll also be able to use Italy’s tax credit for self-employed workers.

 Self-employed workers using the standard tax system can benefit from the workers relocating to Italy scheme (lavoratori impatriati).
-This allows workers to only pay tax on 30% of their income for the first five years of living in Italy.
+This allows individuals to only pay tax on 30% of their income for the first five years of living in Italy.
 A lower rate of 10% is available in some regions.

 Regime forfettario – flat rate tax system